Inpatient and outpatient speech therapy rehab

 - Issues with listening, reading, writing or speaking (aphasia)

 - Issues with memory, organization or thinking skills (cognitive/linguistic)

 - Slurred speech (dysarthria)

 - Swallowing disorders (dysphagia)

 After evaluating a patient’s speech, language, cognition and swallowing, our experienced and compassionate speech pathologists take a creative approach to developing a customized therapy plan for inpatient stay or outpatient speech therapy rehab.
 If needed, we can prescribe augmentative communication devices like simple communication boards and computerized communication devices.

 Aphasia support group

 This group is designed for people with aphasia to enhance communication and social skills.
 The group is facilitated by a speech-language pathologist who will assist with group interaction or when there is a breakdown in communication.
-The objective of the group is to provide a forum for participants to share the frustrations and challenges of aphasia as well as their solutions and to develop social connections.
+The objective of the group is to provide a forum for participants to share the frustrations and challenges of aphasia as well as solutions and to develop social connections.

 The aphasia support group meets the first and third Tuesday of the month from 12:00–12:45 pm in the Horticultural Center.
 For more information, call 484.596.5602 or email email@example.com.